UVA Logo

 Policy Statement:

-The University has established expectations and standards associated with teaching courses for academic credit at the University of Virginia.
-The majority of these courses are taught by members of the academic faculty.
-Other types of employees, including research non-tenure-track faculty, administrative or professional non-tenure-track faculty, University staff, classified staff, professional research staff, and Medical Center employees may teach credit-bearing classes in accordance with the provisions of this policy.
+The University has established expectations and standards associated with teaching courses for academic credit at the University of Virginia, the majority of which are taught by members of the academic faculty.
+Other types of employees may also teach credit-bearing classes in accordance with the provisions of this policy.

 1. Teaching Qualifications:

-Schools are responsible for verifying that Instructors who teach courses for academic credit meet the minimum degree requirements in their field of instruction, in accordance with the standards defined by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC):
+Schools are responsible for verifying the credentials of Instructors who teach courses for academic credit in their school.
+In limited instances, and with documentation maintained in the central human resources management system, schools may qualify Instructors through means such as course-related scholarship or exceptional professional experience germane to the course(s).
+Generally, however, Instructors must meet the minimum degree requirements in their field of instruction, in accordance with the guidelines posed by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC):

-• For individuals teaching undergraduate courses (courses numbers 4000 or lower): doctorate or master’s degree in the teaching discipline or master’s degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline).
+• For Instructors teaching undergraduate courses (courses numbers 4999 or lower): doctorate or master’s degree in the teaching discipline, or master’s degree with a minimum of 18 graduate semester hours in the teaching discipline.

-• For individuals teaching graduate and post-baccalaureate course work (course numbers 5000 or higher): doctorate/terminal degree in the teaching discipline or a related discipline.
+• For Instructors teaching graduate and post-baccalaureate courses (course numbers 5000 or higher): doctorate/terminal degree in the teaching discipline or a related discipline.

-Instructors whose primary employment at the University does not normally include teaching must certify their qualifications to teach by providing a copy of the official academic transcript from the institution conferring the degree that qualifies the individual to teach in a particular discipline.
-This includes administrative or professional non-tenure-track faculty, professional research staff, University or classified staff, and Medical Center employees.
-When the degree qualifying the Instructor to teach courses for academic credit is from the University, an additional official transcript is not required.
+Instructors whose primary employment at the University does not normally include teaching must certify their qualifications to teach by providing a copy of their official academic transcript from the institution conferring the degree that qualifies the individual to teach in a particular discipline.
+This includes Administrative or Professional General Faculty Members, professional research staff, University or classified staff, and Medical Center employees.
+When the degree qualifying the Instructor to teach courses for academic credit is from the University of Virginia, an additional official transcript is not required.

 2. Teaching Load:

-Deans have the authority to set the teaching load of academic faculty employed in their schools and to determine the extent to which other employees will be allowed to teach courses for academic credit in their schools.
+Deans have the authority to set the teaching load of academic faculty employed in their schools and to determine the extent to which other employees will be allowed to teach courses for academic credit in their schools in accordance with BOV policy and the provisions of this policy.

 3. Office Hours:

-All Instructors teaching courses for academic credit (including Instructors teaching discussion sections or labs associated with a course for academic credit) are expected to maintain scheduled office hours that are sufficient to accommodate students who want consultation.
+All Instructors teaching courses for academic credit (including Instructors teaching discussion sections or labs associated with a course for academic credit) must be available to students who seek consultation and are therefore expected to maintain scheduled office hours, agnostic of modality; office hours may also be made available by appointment.
+Graduate Teaching Assistants should consult with their assistantship supervisors to determine their responsibility for maintaining scheduled office hours.

 4. Course Syllabus: